RandomFractals/geo-data-viewer/README.md

 # Dev Log

-See [#GeoDataViewer 🗺️ tag on Twitter](https://twitter.com/hashtag/GeoDataViewer) for the latest & greatest updates on this vscode extension & what's in store next.
+See [#GeoDataViewer 🗺️ tag on Twitter](https://twitter.com/search?f=live&q=(%23GeoDataViewer)%20(from%3ATarasNovak)&src=typed_query) for the latest and greatest updates on this vscode extension development, new features, and usage statistics.

 # Dev Build